anavarro9731/soap/src/readme.md

 In the Arrange section you will add Aggregates to the database and/or send Commands and Events into the pipeline which will execute logic and then in turn modify the database.
-You do this with one of two helper methods `SetupTestBySendingAMessage` or `SetupTestByAddingAnAggregate` Both approaches are useful in setting up a test scenario's environment and while this is too short a guide to detail the pros and cons of each a mixture is often best.
+You do this with helper methods such `SetupTestBySendingAMessage`, `SetupTestByAddingAnAggregate`, or `SetupTestByAddingABlobStorageEntry`
+These approaches are useful in setting up a test scenario's environment and while this is too short a guide to detail the pros and cons of each a mixture is often best.

 In the Act section you will send a Command, Event, or Query into the pipeline and this is the message being tested.